Lionel Tan

-Lionel Tan Han Wei (陈汉玮, born 5 June 1997) is a Singaporean professional footballer who plays as a centre-back for Singapore Premier League club Lion City Sailors.
+Lionel Tan Han Wei (陈汉玮, born 5 June 1997), better known as Lionel Tan or just Lionel, is a Singaporean professional footballer who plays either as a centre-back or right-back for Singapore Premier League club Lion City Sailors and the Singapore national team.

-He was with the National Football Academy after graduating from Singapore Sports School.
-In 2016, he started his career with Home United's Prime League team.
+Lionel was with the National Football Academy after graduating from Singapore Sports School.
+In 2016, Lionel started his career with Home United's Prime League team.
 Subsequently, in 2017, he moved to Hougang United.
 His performance at the youth level led to him being nominated for the 2014 Dollah Kassim Award although he did not win it in the end.

 Club career

-NFA U18
+Youth

-Tan started his career with National Football Academy (NFA) U-18 team in 2015 after his graduation from the Singapore Sports School.
+Lionel started his career with National Football Academy (NFA) U-18 team in 2015 after his graduation from the Singapore Sports School.
 He had hoped to move on to the Garena Young Lions squad following his exploits with the NFA.
 However, when no such move arose, Tan jumped at the chance to be reunited with Robin Chitrakar at Home United's Prime League squad.

 Home United

-Tan moved to the Protectors in 2016 and was made the vice captain of the prime league squad.
+Lionel moved to Home United in 2016 and was made the vice captain of the prime league squad.
 During his time with the Protectors' Prime League squad, he helped them achieve a double, winning the Prime League and the Singapore FA Cup.

-He then made his senior debut on 14 July 2016 against Albirex Niigata Singapore in the Singapore League Cup.
-He made a total of two senior appearances for the Protectors before moving on the next season.
+Lionel then made his senior debut on 14 July 2016 against Albirex Niigata (S) in the Singapore League Cup.
+He made a total of two senior appearances for Home United before moving on the next season.

 Hougang United

-Tan then moved to Hougang United for the 2017 S.League season.
+Lionel then moved to Hougang United for the 2017 Singapore Premier League season.
 He made his debut for the Cheetahs against Tampines Rovers, coming on as a substitute in the 61st minute before earning a shock first start in the following match against Brunei DPMM in a 2–0 defeat.

+Loan to SAFSA

+In 2018, Lionel was loaned to SAFSA while he is serving his National Services duties.

 Young Lions

-After spending one year with SAFSA, he moved to Garena Young Lions for the 2019 season for whom he made a total of 19 league appearances.
+After spending one year with SAFSA, Lionel moved to Garena Young Lions for the 2019 Singapore Premier League season for whom he made a total of 19 league appearances.

-Back to Hougang United
+Return to Hougang United

-Lionel returned to Hougang after the completion of his National Service in the middle of the 2020 Singapore Premier League season.
-He scored the first professional goal of his career in the third match of the 2021 Singapore Premier League season, sweeping in a loose ball and helping his team to a shock 3-1 win against powerhouse Lion City Sailors.
+Lionel returned to Hougang United after the completion of his National Service in the middle of the 2020 Singapore Premier League season.
+He scored the first professional goal of his career in the third match of the 2021 Singapore Premier League season, sweeping in a loose ball and helping his team to a shock 3–1 win against powerhouse Lion City Sailors.